UndercoverComputing/frigate-smtp/README.md

 This repository provides an SMTP service for Frigate, enabling automated email notifications for detected events.
 Each alert includes an attached snapshot of the event and a URL linking to the corresponding video clip.
 Example email:
 ![image](https://github.com/user-attachments/assets/17504338-d941-4114-a78a-d50350b7bedc)
--# Some information redacted for privacy.
+*Some information redacted for privacy.*

 ## Prerequisites